HydrolienF/FlagsH/README.md

 After 1st launch you can edit config in `plugins/FlagH/config.yml`

 ## Test
-To test plugin you need Java 17+ to compile & package: `./gradlew jar` Then you need an 1.20 Minecraft server with PaperMc to run it.
+To test plugin you need Java 17+ to compile & package: `./gradlew shadowJar` Then you need an 1.20 Minecraft server with PaperMc to run it.